 Nerve pain is often very distinct: The burning, tingling, or stabbing sensations don’t feel quite the same as musculoskeletal pain, which is often dull and achy.
-At Pain Medicine Group in Sarasota and Oviedo, Florida, board-certified interventional pain medicine experts create individualized pain management plans for nerve pain from degenerative disc disease, diabetes, and countless other causes.
+At Pain Medicine Group in Sarasota, Oviedo and greater Orlando area, Florida, board-certified interventional pain medicine experts create individualized pain management plans for nerve pain from degenerative disc disease, diabetes, and countless other causes.
 To schedule an appointment, call Pain Medicine Group or book one online today.

 Nerve pain comes from damage to the nerves, which send and receive electrical impulses throughout your body.
 Your nerves play several roles in communicating with your brain, including sending pain signals or transmitting information to your muscles, telling them to move.